asg2016/wsgi/README.md

 # Attention
-Render to templates are not implemented but you can do it yourself
+Render to templates are not implemented but you can do it yourself in a example application you can use links http://localhost:9090/mymodel/?id=1 and http://localhost:9090

 Example application contain simple controller, model, view and simple sqlite3 database.